PratyushG434/LinearReg/README.md

 # LinearReg
-best fit for force vs acceleration
+best fit for force vs acceleration graph using linear regression to caluculate mass.